Netflix/photon/README.md

 java -cp ./build/libs/*: com.netflix.imflibrary.app.IMPAnalyzer <directory> [-a <APPSTRING> | --application <APPSTRING>]
 ```
 ```
-options:
+Options:
--a | --application <APPSTRING>      IMF Application to test against, supported values for <APPSTRING> are app2or2E, app5 or all (default: app2or2E)
+-a | --application <APPSTRING>      IMF Application to test against, supported values for <APPSTRING> are app2or2E and app5
 ```

 Notes:
 1. The option "-a | --application" is supported for the application ```IMPAnalyzer``` only.

-2. By default, Photon tests against the App #2/#2E specification.
+2. By default, Photon tests against the Application specified in the ```ApplicationIdentification``` element of a CPL.

+3. Use "--application" to force Photon to test against a specific IMF Application

 # Photon